klmmmv/thesis/chap3.md

 - $q_2$ is the state where a 0 has been read and the incoming symbol is a 1.
 This transforms the automatas state into the accepting state ($q_1$).

-According to this we can define the transition table:
+According to this we can define the transition table (the $\ast$ symbol, marks the accepting state and \rightarrow the initial state):

  current state         0       1
 ------------------- ------- -------